Kimskogfelter/Recipe-site/README.md

 ---

 - [https://validator.w3.org/nu/] to validate html code
-  All the html templates got errors due to the django languages that is used in the templates
 - [https://jigsaw.w3.org/css-validator/] to validate css code
 - Python is valified through CI Python Linter
 - used [https://favicon.io/favicon-converter/] to generate the favicon